Tampere's NBS Demonstration Areas

 Innovative, co-created nature-based solutions systems demonstrated in Vuores will be scaled up and further developed in the brownfield area Hiedanranta.
 Hiedanranta is a former industrial area slated for development into a dense city district for 25,000 inhabitants and more than 10,000 jobs.
 Currently, Hiedanranta is open for people to enjoy and organise cultural- and art events and other innovations.

 The first UNaLab demonstration in Hiedanranta is a pilot-scale algae-based water treatment system where researchers from Tampere University of Technology study microalgae growth in Nordic conditions.
 A biofilter has also been installed in Hiedanranta to treat the contaminated water from the old pulp mill.
 Online water monitoring devices have been installed to monitor the performance of the biofilters in the urban living labs and the results can be accessed online.
-Tampere will also implement a green roof on one of the buildings in Hiedanranta.
+Tampere will also implement a green roof on one building in the city centre.

 The city has also awarded three innovation vouchers for citizens to undertake small-scale NBS projects.
-Two of the vouchers will be used to develop garden areas near residential housing while the third voucher will fund the creation of a horse park.
+Two of the vouchers will be used to develop garden areas near residential housing while the third voucher has funded the creation of a horse park.